High quality components

 Block bonded components are often used in bridge structures or highly stressed supports.
 However, the use of wide-span hollow box girders designed without bracing braces for structures with increased fire protection requirements is also interesting.

-Wood-concrete composite ceilings are a composite building material made of glulam and concrete.
-The composite effect of the two building materials is realised with the help of pin-shaped, bonded or form-fitting fasteners.
+HBV floors are a composite building material made of glulam and concrete.
+The composite effect of the two building materials is realised with the help of pin-shaped, glued or form-fit connecting means.
 In the composite cross-section, the timber cross-section takes over the load-bearing function in the tension zone and the concrete that in the compression zone.
 The timber cross-section can be used in the form of a glulam cross-section or as a board stacking element.

 Due to the composite effect, larger spans can be achieved compared to conventional timber ceiling constructions and the dead weight can be reduced compared to pure concrete constructions.
 Particularly in areas of increased requirements for serviceability and fire protection, high-performance timber ceiling constructions can thus be made possible.